Dying from Mesothelioma

 How Palliative Care Can Help

 - Chemotherapy or radiation.
 Many patients choose to stop treatments at this stage, but they may help improve quality of life by shrinking the sizes of tumors.
-Radiation can be particularly helpful with relieving pain from bone metastasis.
+Radiation therapy can be particularly helpful in relieving pain from bone metastasis.

 - Complementary and alternative therapies.
 Many patients benefit from alternative practices, such as acupuncture, gentle massage therapy, aromatherapy, and others.
 They may provide relief from physical symptoms as well as anxiety, stress, and fear.